PROJECT AUTOPIA

 Because of the centralized nature of the modern production system, any production center is designed with mass-production and mass-distribution purposes in mind, which requires huge establishments and machinery that are very difficult if not impossible to fit in a household scale;

-since self-production does not require any such mass-production/distribution, productive devices should be redesigned in order to be as small and easily portable as possible while still being able to achieve the same qualitative output of the original ones.
+since self-production does not require any such mass-production/distribution infrastructure, devices should be redesigned in order to be as small and easily portable as possible while still being able to achieve the same qualitative output of the original ones.

 Examples: